 Floor-Mounted vs. Wall-Mounted

-There are two basic kinds of closet systems: floor mounted and wall mounted.
-A floor mounted system must sit on a bare floor and flat against the wall.
-So if you have a base-molding and carpet in your closet, they will have to be removed to install the closet system.
-Wall-mounted systems do not require tampering with either the baseboard or carpet, but are more difficult to install even with the tailored mounting rails provided by manufacturers.
+There are two basic kinds of closet systems: floor-mounted and wall-mounted.
+A floor-mounted system must sit on a bare floor and flat against the wall.
+So if you have base molding and carpet in your closet, they will have to be removed to install the closet system.
+Wall-mounted systems do not require tampering with either the baseboard or carpet but are more difficult to install even with the tailored mounting rails provided by manufacturers.
 Unless you have at least moderate DIY skills, we recommend you don't try it.

 General: Local to Lincoln and Omaha, Nebraska only.
-While we will manufacture closet systems for delivery out of our service area, we will not install them any place but within 100 miles of Lincoln, Nebraska.
+While we will manufacture closet systems for delivery out of our service area, we will not install them anyplace but within 50 miles of Lincoln, Nebraska.
 Sorry.